-From 1st July 2020, France requires limb SAR to be tested, in addition to the head and body SAR.
-This is also required for many radio equipment by the FCC, The Federal Communications Commission.
+From 1st July 2020, France requires that all radio equipment to be sold and used in France, must have limb SAR value tested, in addition to the head and body SAR.
+Limb, head and body SAR values are also required for many radio equipment by the FCC, The Federal Communications Commission.
 FCC is an independent agency of the United States government.
 FCC regulates communications by radio, television, wire, satellite, and cable across the United States. (https://www.fcc.gov/about-fcc/what-we-do)

 What does SAR mean?

 SAR stands for Specific Absorption Rate.
 SAR is a measure of the rate at which energy is absorbed by the user’s head, body, or limbs when they are exposed to a radio frequency electromagnetic field.
 SAR testing must be done on radio devices that are used closer than 20 cm to the human head or body.
 In Europe, all devices with the power of 20 mW or higher, need their SAR value to be evaluated.
 In Canada and the USA, whether the device’s SAR value needs to be evaluated depends on the distance between the user and the device.
 Also, the power, and the frequency, in which the product radiates determine whether SAR testing is needed.

 When is limb SAR or extremity SAR required?

 To put it simply, there are two cases when a product needs limb SAR testing to be done.

 - If a radio equipment is designed to be sold in France

 - In some cases when a wireless product is designed to be sold in the USA.